Rubeus is the devil of traditional Geomancy, but that might be due to ancient fear of sexuality and what we now call the libido.

 Rubeus in the houses

 Historically if Rubeus appeared in the first house the chart had to be destroyed because the querant was violent and evil.
 I don’t tend to see it that way, however if Rubeus appears in the first house I see it as a sign that there is something wrong with the question or that there is going to be a duff reading.
-Rubeus in the first indicates that the querant or the reader is too involved and passionate about the question to formulate a clear question or produce a good answer.
+Rubeus in the first indicates that the querant or the reader is too involved, angry and passionate about the question to formulate a clear question or produce a good answer.
 This is particularly true of relationship readings.
 Some of this can be seen in the meanings of Rubeus in the first house.
-In some readings (such as questions of sports and health a reading is possible).
+In some readings (such as questions of sports and health reading is possible).

 Rubeus in the first house emphases the more powerful and extreme Mars aspects in the querent.
 Reactions to new situations are swift and they are being too active, energetic, dynamic, enterprising, and even forceful or aggressive.
 Yet they are not able to follow through.
 They might be rash inconsiderate, or overly assertive.
 They have considerable energy and power.
 If the question is about illness, they will have the energy and drive to fight it off.
 If it is about sports (or conflict) they will have plenty of power to do well.
 They exhibit some of the hallmark features of Aries that include a prominent forehead, and a slightly forward leaning gait.

 Rubeus in the second house shows an intense desire for money and material wealth.
-With that level of focus it might be obtainable at least if the plan requires short term success, however Mars is not particularly happy in this house and it tends to slow down gains.
+With that level of focus it might be obtainable at least if the plan requires short term success, however, Mars is not particularly happy in this house and it tends to slow down gains.
 This warns you might be impatient or impulsive when it comes to spending.
 You can be quite possessive.

 Rubeus in the third house shows someone who is quick-witted, speaks fluently and has an urge to express themselves.
 It can show aggressive physical activity or conflict in the immediate environment, dealings with immediate family or people around you involve aggressive physical activity.
 Ego driven conflict might exist but more often it is a war of words.
 Short journeys might be stressful.
 Messages will be received but they might seen as too aggressive and curt.

 Rubeus in the fourth house can bring about conflict in the home but it can also indicate that person desires or wants something particular in their home and is determined to get it.
-It could also an indicate a desire to move to a new house or make some changes.
-Now most of these plans will still be in the talking stage and they might be controversial forced through.
+It could also indicate a desire to move to a new house or make some changes.
+Now, most of these plans will still be in the talking stage and they might be controversial forced through.
 It can indicate a desire to protect your house and family.
 It might indicate a desire to rule or control your family life.

 Rubeus in the fifth house is in its element.
 It shows passionate and intense sexuality.
 It shows plenty of activity in terms of sports and sports and games and should see some success in these.
 One should be careful about being too competitive.

 Rubeus in the sixth house shows a work-drive and energy dedicated to working for others.
-It is unlikely to last as the warning is that the person will soon get bored, but initially there will be some enthusiasm and focus.
+It is unlikely to last as the warning is that the person will soon get bored, but initially, there will be some enthusiasm and focus.
 There could be some impatience to achieve work success and a project might become identified with you personally.
 It suggests conflict with other team members if things do not go your way and frustration.
 If you are the manager you expect your workers to share your enthusiasm and put forth the same effort you expend but wants credit.
 Health may be a concern, but the person normally enough natural energy to shake off any illness.
 There are some warnings with this Rubeus has shown up as a warning of some serious illnesses and if the reading is trying to identify if an illness is something to worry about, the querant is advised to take it seriously.